Fabulous Economizer water softeners from THE famous Internet plumbing supplier - PlumbingSupply.com

 The Fabulous Soft-Economizer Water Softeners

 We don't believe that you will find a higher quality water softener on the Internet.
-These fabulous water softeners were one the very first products we offered on our website when we first began in 1995.
+These fabulous water softeners were one of the very first products we offered on our website when we first began in 1995.
 Since then we have sold many of these softeners and have many happy customers.
 We offer technical support, replacement media and, best of all, peace-of-mind in knowing that you have purchased what is likely the best softener available on the Internet!

 • 2 tank system; one brine tank and one mineral tank!
 (2 tanks are much better than 1 tank)